geraintluff/jsfx-pad-synth/README.md

 The samples are designed in the frequency domain (65536 samples long), and then IFFT'd.
 By converting each harmonic into a frequency distribution (with random phase) it generates sounds that are both smooth and "thick".

+This thickness can be varied using a process vaguely similar to granular synthesis.

 ### Intermodulated effects

 This synth has its own effects chain applied separately for each note, including modulators that can alter other effects' parameters (or the note pitch/amplitude/spread).

-Currently, available effects are:
+Available effects are:

 *	Filter - 2nd-order lowpass with basic envelope and note/velocity response.
 Various parameters (e.g. frequency and Q) are automatable.
-*	LFO - can modulate other effects.
-Frequency and amplitude of LFO are themselves modulatable.
-*	Envelope - modulate other effect parameters using attack/release
-*	Controller/Note/Velocity modulator - modulates other effects using controller values, note number or velocity
 *	Harmonic Modulator (FM) - a frequency modulator for FM synthesis.
 FM depth and Hz-offset are modulatable.
-*	Distortion - a nonlinear filter (currently tanh() only) with optional asymmetry
+*	Distortion - a nonlinear filter (currently tanh() only) with optional asymmetry.
+Wet/dry is modulatable

+Available modulators are:

+*	Controller/Note/Velocity modulator - uses controller values, note number or velocity
+*	LFO - uses a sinusoid oscillator.
+Frequency and amplitude of LFO are themselves modulatable.
+*	Envelope - uses attack/release

+Modulatable note parameters are:

+*	Pitch
+*	Amplitude
+*	Detune/thickness width

 Want to make your vibrato dependent on the note velocity?
 Want to make your filter frequency dependent on the Expression controller (11)?
 Just hook it up.